 Teamwork – the “T” in T.R.A.I.T.S. — lays the foundation for everything BrandStar stands for.
 Teamwork doesn’t just mean working well with those who occupy same level on the organizational chart; it also applies to leaders and the team members who report directly to them.
 When members of the team feel like the leadership group is taking a personalized approach to managing them, a mutual respect – the “R” in T.R.A.I.T.S. – is fostered.

-Tone often doesn’t translate properly in emails or instant messages; there’s nothing like some old-fashioned face time to build a better rapport and improve clarity.
+Tone often doesn’t translate properly in emails or instant messages.
+There’s nothing like some old-fashioned face time to build a better rapport and enhance clarity.
 Devoting just a little extra effort getting to know the team is the key to developing trust, the second “T” in T.R.A.I.T.S., when you’re managing a variety of personalities.
 The more effective a leader is at developing relationships with the entire team, the more he or she can delegate responsibilities, trusting that the job will be done correctly.

-Additionally, a University of Warwick study from 2016 found that workplace happiness led to a 12% increase in productivity, and that companies that invest in employee support and satisfaction tend to succeed in producing happier workers.
+Additionally, a University of Warwick study from 2016 found that workplace happiness led to a 12% increase in productivity.
+The study also showed that companies that invest in employee support tend to produce happier workers.

 The bottom line is when people are feeling positive and well-supported by management, they tend to channel their creativity more efficiently and solve problems better.
 The challenge for leaders is getting the most out of their employees by demonstrating the willingness to adjust their style to suit a broad a range of personalities and skill sets.